-Walking, biking, skiing; fishing and hunting; playing sports, picnicking or just enjoying the quiet and peace of nature: Outdoor recreation requires land.
-The Keystone Recreation, Park and Conservation Fund helps people acquire the green spaces needed for outdoor recreation, whether narrow ribbons of land for trails or wide open spaces for hunting (see Conservation).
+Walking, biking, and skiing.
+Fishing and hunting.
+Playing sports.
+Picnicking.
+Simply enjoying the quiet and peace of nature.
+Any type of outdoor recreation requires land.
+The Keystone Fund helps people acquire the green spaces needed to experience the outdoors, whether they are narrow ribbons of land for trails or wide open spaces for hunting (see Conservation).

 Once the land is secured, the Keystone Fund helps people develop the land as appropriate to the activity.
-The Keystone Recreation, Park and Conservation Fund supports construction and installation of a wide range of recreational facilities that reflect the broad and varying needs of communities:
+The Keystone Fund supports construction and installation of a wide range of recreational facilities that reflect the broad and varying needs of communities, including:

-As of early 2012, the Keystone Fund* has supported:
+As of 2019, the Keystone Fund* has supported:

-Each dollar of Keystone Fund support typically leverages two dollars or more in direct local and county investments in local recreation and park projects.
+Each dollar of Keystone Fund support typically leverages $3.13 in direct local and county investments in local recreation and park projects.